-Students needing state authorization must follow the general admission standards and procedures.
-If an institution is offering postsecondary education through distance or correspondence education to students in a state in which it is not physically located or in which it is otherwise subject to state jurisdiction as determined by the state, the institution must meet any state requirements for it to be legally offering postsecondary distance or correspondence education in that state.
-An institution must be able to document to the Secretary of Education the state's approval upon request.
 Central Carolina Community College has been approved by North Carolina to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 SARA is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of postsecondary distance education.
-CCCC is approved to serve students in 49 states (all but California), the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-Students who live in a state or pursue programs of study other than those for which we are approved will be admitted to CCCC, but will not be allowed to register until authorization has been obtained from the student's physical state of residence.
-Students are encouraged to consult with their state prior to enrolling in programs that require licensure or certification.
+CCCC is approved to serve students in 49 states (all but California), the District of Columbia, Puerto Rico and the U.S. Virgin Islands (St. Thomas, St. Croix, and St. John).

+Students who live in a state or pursue programs of study other than those for which we are approved will be admitted to CCCC, but will not be allowed to register until authorization has been obtained.
+Students are to consult with their state prior to enrolling in programs that require licensure or certification.